jriguera/ansible-ironic-standalone/doc/README.rst

 can also skip it.

-It is important to explain that this implementation is not ready to use iPXE protocol, Nginx is here because the driver **agent_ipmitool** needs an HTTP server for the IPA (Ironic Python Agent).
+It is important to explain that this implementation is not ready to use iPXE protocol, Nginx is used because of the driver **agent_ipmitool**, it needs an HTTP server to provide the images to the IPA (Ironic Python Agent).
 Of course, setup iPXE should not be difficult, feel free to create a PR and if you do not want to use the driver *agent_ipmitool* you can skip the Ngnix role and its parameters.

 The playbook ``setup-ironic.yml`` defines the roles (and variables) to apply to 4 groups of serves (``group_vars/database``, ``group_vars/messaging``,